Social work: Mental health of social workers

-Qualifications
+Qualifications and license

 The education of social workers begins with a bachelor's degree (BA, BSc, BSSW, BSW, etc.) or diploma in social work or a Bachelor of Social Services.
 Some countries offer postgraduate degrees in social work, such as a master's degree (MSW, MSSW, MSS, MSSA, MA, MSc, MRes, MPhil.) or doctoral studies (Ph.D. and DSW (Doctor of Social Work)).
-Increasingly, graduates of social work programs pursue post-masters and post-doctoral studies, including training in psychotherapy.